Ilesanmi-Erioluwa-Victor/testingdomcourse/README.md

 - Create tests that verify the functionality of a specific feature.
 - Write software code that will run the tests successfully when re-executed.
 - Refactor the code for optimization while ensuring the tests continue to pass.

+### Grouping of Test
+When testing your components or function, you can group all your test together using `describe` `describe` accept two parameters which is `describe(name, function)`, *name* is the first argument, which is the group name.
+The second argument is a function that contains the expectation tests.